 This report is intended for CNSC to incorporate Treaty #3 feedback into the ROR.
-Treaty #3 members participated in the CNSC ROR review engagement session on October 19th and 21st, 2021 via zoom .
-The concerns, considerations and recommendations portion of this report is based on concerns and comments brought forth by Treaty #3 members.
+The concerns, considerations and recommendations portion of this report is based on concerns and comments brought forth by Grand Council Treaty #3.

 Treaty #3 First Nations have a right to meaningful consultation and engagement.
 During the COVID-19 pandemic there have been ongoing restrictions hindering the ability to have in-person engagement with Treaty #3 communities.
 In this case as restrictions are continuing to be lifted Treaty #3 looks forward to moving ahead with meaningful in person engagement.
-However, Treaty #3 does not support that notion that virtual engagement sessions fulfil the duty to consult.
+However, Treaty #3 does not support the notion that engagement sessions fulfil the duty to consult.